 What regulatory arrangements apply?

-In addition, when carrying on credit-related regulated activities, you must comply with the SRA Financial Services (Conduct of Business) Rules 2001 (COB Rules), and in particular Appendix 2 of the COB Rules.
+In addition, when carrying on credit-related regulated activities, you must comply with the SRA Financial Services (Conduct of Business) Rules (COB Rules), and in particular Part 4 of the COB Rules.

-This formal guidance forms part of our regulatory arrangements relating to credit-related regulated activities and explains how the SRA Principles and Outcomes in the Code apply specifically to these activities.
+This formal guidance forms part of our regulatory arrangements relating to credit-related regulated activities and explains how the SRA Standards and Regulations apply specifically to these activities.
 It also sets out examples of behaviours that will be expected of you when carrying on such activities.

 You must have regard to this guidance when carrying on credit-related regulated activities.
 Failing to have regard to this guidance is a breach of the COB Rules and may indicate an issue of concern for investigation.
 We will take it into account when considering whether there has been a breach of our rules and whether any such breach requires us to take regulatory action.

-This guidance does not set out an exhaustive list of all regulatory issues which might arise in this context, nor is it a substitute for the provisions of the SRA Handbook.
-It is your responsibility to ensure full compliance with the SRA Handbook at all times.
+This guidance does not set out an exhaustive list of all regulatory issues which might arise in this context, nor is it a substitute for the provisions of the SRA Standards and Regulations.
+It is your responsibility to ensure full compliance with the SRA Standards and Regulations at all times.